fc-ideas/idea-potential/README.md

 This ensures generativity is measured on a valid, semantically constrained subspace.

 ### 3.3 Generative potential

+Plainly: This subsection defines generative potential as the measured size of the valid reachable set.

 The generative potential of $X$ relative to $\mathbb{F}$ and $\tau$ is: